-Digestive issues- constipation, bloating, gas, diarrhea, IBA, abdominal pain, slow digestion and acid reflux issues are common in FMS sufferers.
+Digestive issues- constipation, bloating, gas, diarrhea, IBA, abdominal pain, slow digestion, and acid reflux issues are common in FMS sufferers.

-There are some symptoms that are quite common and even same in some cases.
+There are some symptoms that are quite common and even the same in some cases.
 Researchers haven’t found any connection between these two.
 No inflammatory markers have been discovered.
 No antibodies are even discovered.
 There hasn’t seen any damage that is typical of autoimmune activity within the body.

 However, a significant overlap has been observed between these two and that has been explained earlier which shows that there is a possibility to develop fibromyalgia if the patient has autoimmunity.
-These include Rheumatoid Arthritis, Hashimoto’s Autoimmune Thyroiditis and Lupus.
+These include Rheumatoid Arthritis, Hashimoto’s Autoimmune Thyroiditis, and Lupus.

 Fibro Women Blogs